HugoMatilla/JavaScriptCheatSheet/README.md

 	(function(global, name) {
 	    var greeting = 'Hello';
-	    global.greeting = 'Hello'; //We cann access the global object passing it as a parameter. console.log(greeting + ' ' + name);
+	    global.greeting = 'Hello'; //We can access the global object passing it as a parameter. console.log(greeting + ' ' + name);

 	}(window, 'John')); // IIFE